03.07.20 | TRACING

 Saturday, March 7, 2020 at 8 pm

 Pickman Hall at the Longy School of Music

-Plus a new work by the winner of the Pappalardo Composition Competition for oboe, cello and piano
+Plus a new trio for flute, viola, and cello by the winner of the Pappalardo Composition Competition

 Purchase tickets at left or check out the full season and subscribe.